 However, throughout his time in England, he did receive criticism from some.
 Many slammed his laid back attitude and demeanour, labelling it a lack of effort.
 In truth, Berbatov was probably guilty of the odd lapse on focus and desire.
 His body language, that of a distinct lack of urgency, was less a tell-tale sign of a lack of interest, and more a homage to his skill and ability.

 Berbatov was unique, one of football’s few interesting personalities that seem to become rarer by the season.
 During his time at Craven Cottage, the Bulgarian took his shirt off after scoring a goal, revealing a t-shirt which read ‘keep calm and pass me the ball’.
 However, he managed somehow to remain on the right side of the thin line between confidence and arrogance.

 The swagger with which he carried himself, both on and off the pitch, means that he is remembered as a different type of forward.
-Far from a rampant number 9, Berbatov’s strength was his ability to do things that other players daren’t even try.
+Far from a rampant number 9, Berbatov’s strength was his ability to do things that other players wouldn’t even try.
 Despite his lethargic approach, he had a healthy goal return throughout his career.
 Whilst later spells at Monaco, PAOK and Kerala Blasters reaped less success, wherever he went he carried with him not only the promise of slick, stylish football but also a guarantee of goals.

 Ultimately, Dimitar Berbatov was a breath of fresh air from the conveyor belt of seemingly characterless Premier League footballers.
 Epitomising swagger in every sense of the word, he will go down not only as one of the most gifted to have played the game, but also, thanks to his goal scoring record, a true great.